LRossentue/RUSH/README.md

 # RuSH
 ## Scaffold Hopping with Generative Reinforcement Learning

-This repository contains the code to reproduce the transfer learning, reinforcement learning, and baseline experiments published in our work 'Scaffold Hopping with Generative Reinforcement Learning'.
-This repository further contains scoring plugins for RUSH adapted for REINVENT3.2 and REINVENT4, as well as standalone scripts to use our ScaffoldFinder and RuSHScorer algorithms.
+This repository contains the code to reproduce the transfer learning (RE_TL), reinforcement learning (RE_RL), and baseline experiments (DL, LI_RL, LI_SF) published in our work 'Scaffold Hopping with Generative Reinforcement Learning'.
+This repository further contains two RuSH scoring plugins adapted for REINVENT3.2 (Link-INVENT) and REINVENT4, as well as standalone scripts to use our ScaffoldFinder and RuSH algorithms.

 A pre-print of the publication is available at: